Relative Fundamental Groups and Rational Points: Relative de Rham fundamental groups

-\begin{rem} The co-ordinate algebra of $\pi_1^\mathrm{dR}(X/S,p)$ is an ind-object in the category of regular integrable connections on $S$.
-Hence we may view $\pi_1^\mathrm{dR}(X/S,p)$ as an affine group scheme over $S$ in the usual sense, together with a regular integrable connection on the associated $\cur{O}_S$-Hopf algebra. \end{rem}
+\begin{remark} The co-ordinate algebra of $\pi_1^\mathrm{dR}(X/S,p)$ is an ind-object in the category of regular integrable connections on $S$.
+Hence we may view $\pi_1^\mathrm{dR}(X/S,p)$ as an affine group scheme over $S$ in the usual sense, together with a regular integrable connection on the associated $\cur{O}_S$-Hopf algebra. \end{remark}

 If $g:T\rightarrow S$ is any morphism of smooth varieties over $k$, then there is a homomorphism of fundamental groups

 which corresponds to a horizontal morphism